rahul-verma/arjuna/community/FeatureDevelopment.md

     * This measure is critical to keep number of API calls in client bindings in control.
     * In future, it also creates the basis for TextBlob parsing as a service.
     * There is a slight impact on the test author code.
 Rather than component.getSource(), the test author would write component.Souce().getFullContent().
 Rest of the provisions that were earlier not available at all, are an add-on thereby making it consistent across all gui components.
 For now getRootContent(), getInnerContent() and getTextContent() methods are other methods supported by GuiSource interface.
+5. Advanced Window Finding
+    * Based on Title
+    * Based on partial Title
+    * Based on Child Locator
 4. Finding Frames based on content
-5. Finding Windows based on content
 6. Action Chains - Named method for common inetractions
 9. Nested Elements support
 11. wait for Absence, Invisible and Disabled

 ## Phase 2 - Completion of Pending Core Framework Features in Arjuna - Nov 29, 2019
+* Map valid With options to tpye of component.
+Clear exceptions with troubleshooting to be coded.
 * Explicit wait in Arjuna Setu for Frames and Windows, which works under the total limit of gui max wait.
 * Names of CLI options to be changed to baseline and extended
 * Classification of Errors and Exceptions